Glendale Workplace Accident Attorneys

 Workplace Accidents in Southern California

 Injuries from workplace accidents can happen in an office, on a construction site, or at any other type of job situation.
 These incidents can lead to injuries ranging from back injuries to catastrophic brain damage.
-No matter the circumstances, if you’ve been injured on the job, you may be eligible to file a workers’ compensation claim with the personalized help of a skilled, Board Certified attorney.
+No matter the circumstances, if you’ve been injured on the job, you may be eligible to file a workers’ compensation claim with the personalized help of a skilled, experienced attorney.

 At the Law Offices of Wax & Wax, our lawyers specialize in workers’ compensation and Social Security disability law.
 From our offices in Glendale and Santa Clarita, we serve workplace accident victims throughout the greater Los Angeles area.